axelvaldez/radical-companies/_posts/transcendence/2023-05-20-how-fiat-developed.markdown

 <h1>Disentangling</h1>
  <p>This is what was happening in the land of the Ys,</p>
  <ul>
-  <li>A fee Hebrews were exploiting the mass of Hebrews.
-The exploiters appropriated the wealth the unwashed masses generated.</li>
+  <li>A few Hebrews were exploiting the mass of Hebrews.
+They appropriated the wealth the unwashed masses generated.</li>
   <li>Romans soldiers provided the muscle: <span class="_paradigm">THREAT</span>, <span class="_paradigm">FEAR</span>, <span class="_paradigm">FORCE</span>, and <span class="_paradigm">PAIN</span>
    <div class="_center">
     <img